copper-project/copper-rs/components/sources/cu_ads7883/README.md

 # Copper Driver for the ADS 7883 high speed SPI-based ADC

+See the crate [cu29](https://crates.io/crates/cu29) for more information about the Copper project.

 ## Overview

 The ADS7883 is a high-speed, 12-bit, sampling analog-to-digital converter (ADC) that operates